Forever for Now (LP album)

 Forever for Now is the third studio album by American singer-songwriter LP.
 The album was released through Warner Bros.
-Records in June 2014, and is their major label full-length debut.
+Records on June 2, 2014, and is their major label full-length debut.

 Background

 LP released two independent studio albums, Heart-Shaped Scar (2001) and Suburban Sprawl & Alcohol (2004), which were commercially unsuccessful.
 After that, they started writing songs for other artists, most notably for Rihanna ("Cheers (Drink to That)"), Backstreet Boys, and Christina Aguilera.

 Following a record deal signed with Warner Bros.
 Records in September 2011, LP recorded a song titled "Into the Wild", which was prominently used in a Citibank TV commercial in the end of 2011.
 In April 2012, LP released an extended play Into the Wild: Live at EastWest Studios, and "Into the Wild" was released as a single in May 2012.
 LP started touring, which pushed the release of their major-label debut album back.

 Initially, the album was going to sound as "a bit more of an acoustic thing," however, LP and producer Rob Cavallo started adding more layers to the songs, and eventually their sound grew bigger.